sydridgmLee/drivestudio/README.md

 We extend our deepest gratitude to the authors for their contributions to the community, which have greatly supported our research.

 ## Citation
+If you find this codebase helpful, please kindly cite:
 ```
-@article{chen2024omnire,
+@inproceedings{
+  chen2025omnire,
   title={OmniRe: Omni Urban Scene Reconstruction},
-    author={Chen, Ziyu and Yang, Jiawei and Huang, Jiahui and Lutio, Riccardo de and Esturo, Janick Martinez and Ivanovic, Boris and Litany, Or and Gojcic, Zan and Fidler, Sanja and Pavone, Marco and Song, Li and Wang, Yue},
+  author={Ziyu Chen and Jiawei Yang and Jiahui Huang and Riccardo de Lutio and Janick Martinez Esturo and Boris Ivanovic and Or Litany and Zan Gojcic and Sanja Fidler and Marco Pavone and Li Song and Yue Wang},
-    journal={arXiv preprint arXiv:2408.16760},
-    year={2024}
+  booktitle={The Thirteenth International Conference on Learning Representations},
+  year={2025}
 }
 ```